Lars Jacobsen: FC Copenhagen

 His move to FC Copenhagen caused a hostile reaction from OB supporters, causing a strained relationship.
 Several years on, OB supporters made it very obvious that he would not be welcome back at OB as a result of choosing FC Copenhagen over OB.
 At FC Copenhagen, he was assigned the number two shirt and he quickly became a part of the starting line-up, playing in different defensive positions.
 He established himself at right full back, and in FCK's 2005–06 season, he played full-time as the club won the Superliga championship; 2,970 minutes in 33 matches.
 He was selected by national team coach Morten Olsen for the Danish national team in spring 2006.
 He made his national team debut on 1 March 2006, and played all 90 minutes of the friendly match against Israel, a 2–0 win.
 He went on to play eight national team games in a row before Morten Olsen decided to spare the FCK players in November 2006, due to FCK's tough autumn schedule with several games in the international 2006–07 UEFA Champions League tournament.
-Nevertheless, Jacobsen was nominated for the Danish Footballer Player of the Year at the end of 2006, but lost out to Christian Poulsen.
+Nevertheless, Jacobsen was nominated for the Danish Football Player of the Year at the end of 2006, but lost out to Christian Poulsen.

 Jacobsen was one of several FCK players who gathered international attention in FCK's UEFA Champions League games.
 A number of European clubs were reportedly interested in buying him, among them Everton, PSG and his former club Hamburger SV.
 However, in December 2006, he agreed with FCK to stay at the club until his contract ran out, helping the club defend the Superliga championship.